-Resignation
+A. Resignation

-All professional staff members are expected to give at least four (4) weeks written notice of their intention to resign.
-All other staff members, including library pages, are expected to give two (2) weeks written notice of their intention.
-If less than the requested written notice is given, the employee may not use Paid Time Off in lieu of part of or full notice unless approved by the Library Director.
+- a.
+A resignation occurs when an employee submits a written or verbal notice of resignation, including intent to retire, to his or her supervisor or when an employee is absent from work for three consecutive workdays and fails to contact his or her supervisor. - b.
+All professional staff members are requested to provide at least four (4) weeks written notice of their intention to resign.
+All other staff members are requested to provide at least two (2) weeks written notice of their intention.
+If less than the requested written notice is given, the employee may not use Paid Time Off in lieu of part of or full notice unless approved by the Library Director. - c.
+The HR department will coordinate the employee's departure from the organization.
+This process will include the employee's returning all library property, a review of the employee's post-termination benefits status.

-A staff member who resigns from the Library is required to return to his/her immediate supervisor his or her name badge, all non-circulating and professional Library materials and property currently in his or her possession, including shirts bearing the PPL logo that were provided by the PPL, and all Library keys.
-Additionally, the immediate supervisor must notify the Patron Services Coordinator so that the former staff member's patron-type can be changed in the integrated library system.
-The immediate supervisor must also notify PPL's Technology Liaison and the CLC (Central Library Consortium) so that the former staff member's network permissions can be removed.
+- i.
+A staff member who resigns from the Library is required to return to the HR Representative his or her name badge, all non-circulating and professional Library materials and property currently in his or her possession, including all Library keys. - ii.
+The HR Representative must also notify The Library's IT Specialist so they can work with the CLC (Central Library Consortium) so that the former staff member's network permissions can be removed.